wp-plugins/greek-sort/readme.txt

 	$the_query = new WP_Query($args);
 ?>`

-This means you can't use meta_key or meta_compare with greek_sort.
+NOTE: This means you can't use meta_key or meta_compare with greek_sort.
 If you need to use meta_compare, please consider using [meta_query](https://codex.wordpress.org/Class_Reference/WP_Meta_Query) instead.

 == Screenshots ==
-1. added before first submission
+1. This is the Greek Sort options page.
+All post types can be enabled/disabled, have their column hidden, and their language specified.
+2. This is an example posts page.
+The posts are automatically sorted by your selected language.

 == Changelog ==
 = 1.0.0 =